mp3il/bluesnap-ios/README.md

 1. Get a token from BlueSnap's server.
 Please note that you need to do this in your server-side implementation, so you don't expose your BlueSnap API credentials in your app.
 In the demo app, we create a token from BlueSnap Sandbox environment with dummy credentials.
 Call `BlueSnapSDK.setBsToken` to initialize it in the SDK.

+2. Call `BlueSnapSDK.initKount` to initialize the fraud detection.

-2. To accept Apple Pay payments, initialize your Apple Pay Merchant ID in the SDK by calling `BlueSnapSDK.setApplePayMerchantIdentifier`.
+3. To accept Apple Pay payments, initialize your Apple Pay Merchant ID in the SDK by calling `BlueSnapSDK.setApplePayMerchantIdentifier`.
 In the demo app, see the `setApplePayIdentifier` function.

-3. Set a callback function in the `BlueSnapSDK` class to handle token expiration.
+4. Set a callback function in the `BlueSnapSDK` class to handle token expiration.
 In the demo app, check out the `initBsToken` function to see how this is handled.

-4. Initialize the input to the checkout flow by creating an instance of `BSInitialData` and filling the parts you may know already of the user (by setting `shippingDetails` & `billingDetails`), and the fields you wish to require from the user (by setting `withShipping`, `fullBilling`, & `withEmail`).
+5. Initialize the input to the checkout flow by creating an instance of `BSInitialData` and filling the parts you may know already of the user (by setting `shippingDetails` & `billingDetails`), and the fields you wish to require from the user (by setting `withShipping`, `fullBilling`, & `withEmail`).

-5. Define your `purchaseFunc` callback to call your application's server to complete the purchase (see [Defining your callback function](#defining-your-callback-function) for the logic of this function).
+6. Define your `purchaseFunc` callback to call your application's server to complete the purchase (see [Defining your callback function](#defining-your-callback-function) for the logic of this function).

-6. Call `BlueSnapSDK.showCheckoutScreen` with`purchaseFunc` and its other [parameters](#showcheckoutscreen) to launch the checkout UI for the user.
+7. Call `BlueSnapSDK.showCheckoutScreen` with`purchaseFunc` and its other [parameters](#showcheckoutscreen) to launch the checkout UI for the user.

 > **Note**: The demo app shows how to take advantage of our currency screen, which allows the user to change the currency selection during checkout, by calling [`BlueSnapSDK.showCurrencyList`](#showcurrencylist) with its associated parameters. <br>
  > **Important**: All transaction calls are for demonstration purposes only.
 These calls should be made from your server.